Cardinals vs. Cubs MLB Betting Odds, Trends & Prediction

-The Cardinals vs. Cubs will ignite their rivalry this weekend, with the first game starting at 2:20 p.m.
-ET on Friday.
-With Kyle Gibson set to oppose Jordan Wicks in the pitching matchup, what’s the smart bet today at Wrigley Field?
+The Cardinals vs. Cubs series continues from Wrigley Field at 2:20 p.m.
+ET on Saturday afternoon.
+With Andre Pallante opposing Shota Imanaga in the pitching matchup, what’s the best bet in today’s divisional matchup?

 Game Matchup & Betting Odds